hoaiphamthi/NPG-for-composite-optimization-problems/README.md

 This document provides instructions for the code accompanying the paper
-**"Composite Optimization Models via Proximal Gradient Method with Novel Enhanced Adaptive Stepsizes"**
+**"Composite optimization problems via novel  proximal gradient algorithms  and applications"**
 by Pham Thi Hoai and Nguyen Pham Duy Thai.

 ### Introduction